Behind the scenes stories

 Damage to joints involves the cartilage (arthrosis), the joint lining (synovitis) and a bony bar formation (osteophytes).
 These are the bumps (shown) and ridges.
 Once the toe distorts and becomes mishappen, shoewear comfort is reduced with increased skin pressure.
 Corns form and in the winter chilblain threatens to ulcerate.
 For many, the way forward is to select surgery.
 Foot surgeons, that is orthopaedic and podiatric surgeons will try to preserve the joint.
 Injections in joint spaces are performed under x-ray or ultrasound imaging.
 As the joint stiffens the space between the two bone ends makes introducing any substance nigh impossible.
 Getting the injection into the joint is one problem, but lack of any movement means the substance fails to move around the lining.
 The end result is a failure.
 The joint is usually x-rayed before an intended injection treatment.
 Some may use different methods like ultrasound and bone scans.
 Over 70% of bunions (hallux valgus) have some cartilage damage.

 INJECTIONS INCLUDE STEROID (ANTI-INFLAMMATORY), PROLOTHERAPY (DEXTROSE/SALINE) AND SODIUM HYALURONATE

 Spasm leading to pain and stiffness

-If the joint is stiff but is held tightly bound because of spasm from smaller muscles, this part of the problem could very well be helped with an injection of anaesthetic and steroid.
+If the joint is stiff but is held tightly bound because of spasms from smaller muscles, this part of the problem could very well be helped with an injection of anaesthetic and steroids.
 This condition is often associated with the sesamoid.
-The specialist does need to see the foot and examine the toe to make this judgement.
-This is not something that the average GP practice can offer unless orthopaedic tutored.
+The sesamoid is a small bone under the first metatarsal head.

 What operations can a surgeon use?